-AK006 targets Siglec-6, an inhibitory receptor expressed selectively on mast cells.
+AK006 targets Siglec-6, an inhibitory receptor expressed selectively on mast cells, a type of white blood cell that is widely distributed in the body and plays a central role in the inflammatory response.
 Binding of AK006 to Siglec-6 activates the native inhibitory function of the receptor which in turn reduces mast cell activation.
-In preclinical studies, AK006 inhibited multiple modes of mast cell activation, including IgE, IL-33, KIT, C5a, and MRGPRX2, resulting in the broad suppression of inflammation.
-In addition to mast cell inhibition, AK006 reduced human tissue mast cells via antibody-dependent cellular phagocytosis (ADCP).
-AK006 appears to have the potential to provide deeper mast cell inhibition than lirentelimab and, in addition to its inhibitory activity, reduce mast cell numbers.
-We plan to begin human studies with AK006 in the first half of 2023 in healthy volunteers and subsequently in patients with mast cell driven diseases.
+In preclinical studies, AK006 inhibited multiple modes of mast cell activation, including IgE, IL-33, KIT, C5a, and MRGPR-X2, resulting in the deep suppression of mast cell activation.
+In addition to mast cell inhibition, AK006 reduced human tissue mast cells via ADCP in the presence of activated macrophages.
+AK006 is currently being evaluated in a Phase 1 study in healthy volunteers and Allakos plans to initiate a randomized, double-blind, placebo-controlled cohort of patients with CSU.
+We expect data from the CSU cohort to be available at year end 2024.